Latest COVID-19 impacts—Qld national parks, state forests and recreation areas. Check the latest information and updates.

 A range of accommodation exists at Cooktown including motels, hotels and caravan parks.
-For more information see the tourism information links below.
+For more information see the tourism information links.

 Endeavour River National Park is best explored by boat.
 There are two boat ramps at the Cooktown waterfront.
 Visitors need to be aware of snags, sand and rock bars and rough conditions.

 Marine waters adjacent to Endeavour River National Park are internationally significant and are protected in the Great Barrier Reef World Heritage Area.
 Zones in the two marine parks—the Great Barrier Reef Coast and Great Barrier Reef—provide a balanced approach to protecting the marine and intertidal environments while allowing recreational and commercial use.
 Check zoning maps and information before entering or conducting any activities, including fishing, in the marine parks.

 Bag and size limits also apply.
 For details of bag and size limits for fish species see Queensland Fisheries.